Frances Tiafoe: 2024: US Open semifinal, Cincinnati final

+2025: Early exit in the Australian Open

+In the first round of the Australian Open, Tiafoe struggled against Arthur Rinderknech, eventually winning in five sets despite throwing up during the fourth set.
+He would go on to lose to Fábián Marozsán in five sets, losing in the second round of the Australian Open for the second straight season.
+In the first round of the French Open, Tiafoe defeated Roman Safiullin in three sets.

 World TeamTennis

 Tiafoe has played three seasons of World TeamTennis, all with his hometown team the Washington Kastles, making his debut in 2017.
 He was to return to the Kastles during the 2020 WTT season, but did not play after testing positive for COVID-19.

 Playing style

 Like many of his top-ranked American contemporaries such as Jack Sock and Sam Querrey, Tiafoe plays an aggressive offensive game that relies on a big serve and powerful forehand.
 At 6 feet 2 inches tall, Tiafoe can launch serves at over 140 mph, and regularly hits first serves between 120 and 140 mph.
-After facing him at the 2016 US Open, John Isner said that Tiafoe could return his serve—widely regarded as one of the best in the game—as well as any player on tour outside of Novak Djokovic.
+After facing him at the 2016 US Open, John Isner said that Tiafoe could return his serve — widely regarded as one of the best in the game — as well as any player on tour outside of Novak Djokovic.
 He also said that Tiafoe's second serve could use improvement.
 Tiafoe's most unusual shot is his forehand, which carries heavy topspin and is driven by an unusual arm motion.
 When Tiafoe won the 2018 Delray Beach Open, he credited an improved serve for his better play in the tournament.